-Trying to evolve Sirfetch'd?
-Here's how to make those Excellent Throws!
+How to nail an Excellent Throw in Pokémon Go so you can evolve Sirfetch'd

 What is an Excellent Throw in Pokémon Go?

-When you throw a Pokéball at a target in Pokémon Go, there's a target ring to help you aim.
+Whether you're taking part in a Legendary Raid or have found a shiny Pokémon, there's a target ring to help you aim.
 If you land the Pokéball inside that target ring, you'll see a text bubble that says either Nice, Great, or Excellent as the ball hits.
 These three text bubbles let you know you have successfully scored a hit modifier in your throw.

 Separate from the bonus you get when throwing a Curveball in Pokémon Go, the Nice, Great, and Excellent Throw bonuses increase your chances of successfully capturing the Pokemon you are throwing at.
 A Great Throw will increase your catch chance higher than a Nice Throw, but the highest boost to your catch rating is the Excellent Throw.
 It's not difficult to see why; the target ring for an Excellent Throw is by far the most difficult to hit because of its size.
+It might take some time to land this successfully so you might want to have one of the best portable battery packs.

 Here's how the multiplier bonus breaks down: